groonga/fluent-plugin-groonga/doc/text/constitution.md

 ### Medium system

-In medium system, you has two or more groonga slave servers.
+In medium system, you have two or more slave groonga servers.
+Fluentd updates two or more slave groonga servers with the `copy` output plugin and the `groonga` output plugin.

 Here is a diagram of this constitution.